Continuing Legal Education requirements and restrictions for attorneys licensed in Kansas are as follows:

 - Self-study does not qualify for credit.

-- Maximum of five hours of nontraditional programming such as on-demand programs is allowed each year.
+- Maximum of six hours of nontraditional programming such as on-demand programs is allowed each year.

 - Speakers may credit up to 15 hours of preparation time for each 50-minute seminar for which they do no receive credit.